sharife/goldenthread-v2/site/content/posts/content-guide.md

 If you wish to know more about the content you see here, please contact the box office by phone or email.
 We would be happy to provide more information.

+April 8 - May 1, 2022

+### Drowning in Cairo

+**written by Adam Ashraf Elsayigh and directed by Sahar Assaf**

+It is May 2001 in Cairo.
+Moody, Khalid, and their servant Taha are on the Queen Boat, a gay nightclub docked on the Nile.
+When an unexpected police raid results in the arrest and public humiliation of the attendees, the lives of these young men are altered forever.

+ **Content Advisories: References to the death of a parent, substance abuse and depictions of alcohol drinking.
+References to sexual violence.
+Homophobic language.
+Sexual content.
+Realistic depiction of physical violence.
+Gunshot sounds.
+Siren and flashing lights.**

 ##### New Threads 2021

 Tuesday, August 17, at 7:00 PM (PT)